joelabc/joelabc/content/gallery/nature/_index.md

 type: docs
 ---

-## In nature's lap the best ideas foster
+## In nature's lap the best ideas foster.

 #### A wanderer who is lost